Yanan-Gao/confetti/README.md

 When a merge request updates `config-overrides/` without regenerating the files under `configs/`, the GitLab pipeline automatically runs `make build env=all`.
 If new files are produced, a commit named `ci: auto-generate configs` is pushed back to the branch so the generated configs stay in sync.
+The generate job then fails to stop the current pipeline so the next run performs the deployment.